rekcurd/dashboard/docs/README.md

 ## Register Kubernetes
 <img src="./img/kubernetes-top.png" width="480">

 Rekcurd dashboard can control Kubernetes.
-Access `localhost:8080/settings/kubernetes/hosts`, and you can find your registered Kubernetes clusters there.
-"Sync All" starts to import the existing Rekcurd services on Kubernetes, and after that you can manage your all Rekcurd services by Rekcurd dashboard.
-"Add Host" can register new Kubernetes cluster on Rekcurd dashboard.
+Access `localhost:8080/settings/kubernetes/hosts`, and you can find your registered Kubernetes clusters there. `Sync All` starts to import the existing Rekcurd services on Kubernetes, and after that you can manage your all Rekcurd services by Rekcurd dashboard. `Add Host` can register new Kubernetes cluster on Rekcurd dashboard.

 <img src="./img/kubernetes-register.png" width="480">